israelbraitt/israelbraitt/README.md

 # Hey, I'm Israel
-Content creator, software engineer, brand manager, and athlete.
+Content creator, software engineer, filmmaker and athlete.
 I share lessons learned from my journey and enjoy making the impossible easy.

 I help creative brands and ambitious entrepreneurs gain unfair advantages in the market through solutions that increase their visibility through strategy, design, and performance.